antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 ---------------

-1. In Figure 1, a selection of gene expression profiles is depicted in one picture in contrast to the one gene view.
+1. In Figure 1, a selection of gene expression profiles is depicted in one picture in contrast to the View a Gene.
 Figure 2 shows the possibility to make gene subgroups.
 Adapting the **Box padding** makes the difference more clear, also the graph type is adapted.
     Now we will look at the option to represent the gene expression separately for each subgroup of a categorical track.
 In this manner potential relations between subgroups and gene expression can be visualized.